gradle/gradle/subprojects/docs/src/docs/release/notes.md

 The `installApp` task of the application plugin is deprecated and will be removed in Gradle 3.0.
 You can use the `installDist` task instead.

 ## Potential breaking changes

-### AntlrTask has incremental task action

-The [`AntlrTask`](dsl/org.gradle.api.plugins.AntlrTask.html) now processes input files incrementally.
-To do so, the [`execute`](dsl/org.gradle.api.plugins.AntlrTask.html#execute) has been changed to accept an `IncrementalTaskInputs` parameter.

-This will break any code that calls the `execute` method of this task directly.

 ### Major changes to incubating 'native-component' and 'jvm-component' plugins